-Jason paced himself with the surrounding traffic as he drove on one of the valley freeways during a sunny late afternoon.
-Vehicles moved in sync as cars sped around semi trucks.
-More vehicles entered and exited from on-ramps and off-ramps.
+Jason paced his car with the surrounding traffic on one of the valley freeways.
+Vehicles moved in sync as other cars, vans, and pickup trucks sped past tractor-trailers in the late afternoon sun.
+More vehicles entered from merge lanes and others exited onto turnoffs.
 Randy sat in the passenger seat talking while Brian was in the back seat, his head nodded back in sleep.

-“So the whole day was kind of a blur,” Randy continued, “but what I do remember is that me, Brian, Darren and Greg were just hanging out at the beach, tossing around the Frisbee, rapping with some bitches, pounding some brews, we were making a day of it.”
+“The whole day started out mellow,” Randy went on, “just me, Brian, Darren and Greg hanging out at the beach, catching some rays, tossing around the Frisbee, rapping with some bitches, pounding some brews, making a day of it.”

 “Did you guys go to the Boardwalk?”
 Jason asked.

-“Nah, we went to that beach that’s at the end of Twenty Sixth Ave, away from the tourists.”
+“Nah, we went to the beach that’s at the end of 26th Avenue, away from the tourists.”

-“Yeah, because then a couple of other guys show up, and one of them had an entire case in his backpack, so we partied with them.
-It was live,” Randy said as he reminisced.
-“When it got dark we tried to get a fire going, but no luck.
-It got late so we finally decided to head back, and I ended up having to drive because I was the least wasted.”
+“For sure.
+So when it got dark we tried to get a fire going, but no luck.
+It was getting late so we finally decided to head back, and I ended up having to drive because I was the least wasted.”

 “That’s unusual,” Jason kidded.

-“Yeah, well no thanks to this pussy,” Randy said as he pointed back to Brian.
-“Anyways, I made it over the 17 in record time, and when we got to Jamie’s, the whole place was raging, an insane fucking party.
+“Yeah, and no thanks to this pussy,” Randy said as he pointed back to Brian.
+“Anyways, I made it over the 17 in record time, then we went to this party at Jamie’s, and the whole place was raging, an insane fucking party.
 It took me all of yesterday to recover.”
-Randy looked again toward Brian.
-“I don’t know what this animal here did yesterday, but he was the life of the party at Jamie’s.”
+Randy looked back toward Brian again.
+“I don’t know what this animal here did yesterday, but he was the life of the party.”
 Brian remained asleep.

-“You were partying and you didn’t even call me,” Jason said.
+“You were partying and you didn’t even call me,” Jason chided.
 “What gives?”

 “Yeah, but, you know…maybe I needed to get away.”
-Jason said to Randy, and they laughed to themselves familiarly.
+Jason looked over at Randy needily, and they shared a laugh.

 “So how’s Kathy doing?”